The Handmaid's Tale: Sex and occupation

-Jezebels are women who are forced to become prostitutes and entertainers.
-They are available only to the Commanders and to their guests.
-Offred portrays Jezebels as attractive and educated; they may be unsuitable as Handmaids due to temperament.
-They have been sterilized, a surgery that is forbidden to other women.
-They operate in unofficial but state-sanctioned brothels, unknown to most women.

-Jezebels, whose title comes from Jezebel in the Bible, dress in the remnants of sexualized costumes from "the time before", such as cheerleaders' costumes, school uniforms, and Playboy Bunny costumes.
-Jezebels can wear make-up, drink alcohol and socialize with men, but are tightly controlled by the Aunts.
-When they pass their sexual prime or their looks fade, they are discarded without any precision as to whether they are killed or sent to the Colonies.

 Philosophical analysis

 Many elements of Gilead recall details from Plato's Republic.
-Gilead's social hierarchy of commanders, guardians, Marthas and handmaids, for example, has similarities to Plato's social hierarchy of philosopher-guardians, auxiliary-guardians and producers.
+Gilead's social hierarchy of Commanders, Guardians, Marthas and Handmaids, for example, has similarities to Plato's social hierarchy of philosopher-guardians, auxiliary-guardians and producers.
 Both societies are also home to a state-based eugenics program, and see gymnasiums used as educational spaces in which women are socialized into new gender roles.
-The powers that be in Gilead legitimize their rule through the extensive use of propaganda, much as Plato's rulers ensure co-operation on the part of the public by propagating a noble lie.
+Gilead's rulers legitimize their rule through the extensive use of propaganda, much as Plato's rulers ensure co-operation on the part of the public by propagating a noble lie.

 According to philosopher Andy Lamey, rather than straightforward allusions, the similarities to Plato are combined with features that differ, at times dramatically, from Plato's original.
 As Lamey writes, "the result is that Atwood's dystopia deliberately calls to mind a distorted version of Platonism, one that differs in ways large and small from the original."
 In the case of gymnasiums, for example, in Plato they see women socialized into roles that make them the equal of men, while in Gilead they are where handmaids are first taught their duties.

 Vernon Provençal has suggested that the novel is a satire of Platonism.
 Lamey, however, argues that this interpretation cannot explain why the book contains distorted references to philosophies beyond Platonism.
 Two such references are evident in mottos that handmaids are forced to repeat during their training.
-"Pen is envy" is a corrupt rendering of Freud's notion of penis envy, while "From each according to her ability; to each according to his needs" is a garbled version of Marx's slogan "from each according to his ability, to each according to his needs."
+"Pen is envy" is a corruption of Freud's penis envy, while "From each according to her ability; to each according to his needs" is a garbled version of a Marx slogan.
 Lamey argues that such allusions, rather than satirizing the philosophies in question, see Gilead employ a practice frequently used by actual dictatorships, that of seeking to bolster their prestige and legitimacy by twisting ideas already in circulation to suit their own ends.

+Panopticism

+Gilead employs a concept known as panopticism to keep its citizens in line.
+Panopticism is the idea coined by French philosopher Michel Foucault, which essentially states that prisoners who are under constant observation (or the threat of it) will begin to police themselves, thus creating a more docile populace.
+In Gilead, the term "eye" is used frequently as a subconscious reminder that everything they do is being observed at all times.
+Tanisha Singh points out on this topic:Atwood describes eyes in various ways throughout the novel, including the act of combining God and religion to surveillance.
+The terror of the 'eye' is propagated in the form of a greeting.
+For example: "Under His Eye," she says.
+The right farewell."The word "eye" is used in Gilead as a reference to the religion they follow, as well as a reminder of the fact that anyone of them could report the other for breaking the law at any time.
+This practice of self-policing makes Gilead a textbook example of the Panopticon.